ac1214/course-management-software/README.md

 # course-management-software
 ![Course Magement Software Demo](demo/demo.gif)

 This is a JavaFX application for managing courses, departments, majors, and concentrations for a university.
-This repository contains sample data for testing this application.
+This repository has a database backup containing sample data for testing this application.

 The administrator view will allow the user to modify the content, which will allow them to add new Courses, Programs, Departments as well as modify existing ones.
 The student view will allow the user to view the courses in each of the departments and programs.
 They can view the prerequisites, antirequisites, and descriptions for any courses they are interested in.